Broomfield House: Fires

-Restoration
+Restoration proposals

 In 2003 Broomfield House was featured on the BBC television series Restoration as a nominee for the south-east segment of the show, alongside Wilton's Music Hall in London and Darnley Mausoleum in Kent; Broomfield House lost out to Wilton's Music Hall.

-On 25 November 2009 the transformation of Broomfield House took another step forward, as the Mayor of London's office confirmed that £500,000 was to be made available for preparatory and public consultation work.
-The plan was to make the house into sheltered housing accommodation.
-Concerns were raised by some local people about the proposals which the council were to address as part of its public consultation.
-An unknown proportion of the £500,000 was used to create extensive evaluations of environmental issues, planning ideas and the way forward.
-However, further funding was later withdrawn.
+On 25 November 2009 a new proposal was initiated, when the Mayor of London's office made up to £500,000 available for preparatory and public consultation work to make the house into sheltered housing accommodation.
+Concerns were raised by some local people about the proposals which the Enfield Council was to address as part of its public consultation.
+An unknown proportion of the £500,000 was used to create extensive evaluations of environmental issues, planning ideas and future strategies.
+However, further funding was later withdrawn and the project was abandoned.